AnnaVilardell/PR07-FinalProject/README.md

     2.3 Feature Selection

-        - Feature selection was done togeter and after with the Model
+        - Feature selection was done togeter with the Model

-    2.4 Feature Engineering

-        - Was not needed in this project for the type od data we had

 3. Select From Model (Classification Models)